ajlazenuni/stock_market_analysis/README.md

 # MSE Stock Market Analysis

+# YOUTUBE LINK FOR HOMEWORK 3 : https://youtu.be/pdeFrWTXTFs

 ## Project Overview
 This project implements a data pipeline for the Macedonian Stock Exchange (MSE) using the Pipe and Filter architectural pattern.